 Three Ways to Make Cultured Buttermilk

-Option #1: Use Our Reusable Cultured Buttermilk Starter
+Option #1: Use Our Heirloom Cultured Buttermilk Starter

 An heirloom variety starter can be perpetuated from batch to batch (a little from each batch is used to make the next batch).
 This traditional way to make buttermilk is the most economical, as it only requires the initial starter culture and fresh milk.